-It’s now 24 months after the start of the levy programme and unused backdated funds from this time will soon expire.
-It is now an opportune time for companies to review their levy fund and think about strategies to utilise it effectively.
+It’s now over 24 months after the start of the Levy programme and unused backdated funds from the launch of the Levy have now expired.
+It’s not too late for companies to review their Levy fund and think about strategies to utilise it effectively.

-There is still a fair amount of confusion around the levy.
+Years after launching, there is still a fair amount of confusion around the Levy.
 The Levy impacts all businesses in the UK.
 Employers with a pay bill over £3 million must contribute 0.5% of their pay bill towards the Levy.

 Amrita Singh Apprentice

 The Apprenticeship is a kick-start and it has helped me get my foot in the door.
 I have learned a lot on the job.
 I have gained a lot of experience and it’s been great working with professionals – I have had these people supporting me from day one.